 You do, however, need a subscription to the Nanit Insights service to access all of these statistics.
-You receive 1 free year with your device, and then pay around $100 per year after that.
+You receive 1 free year with your device, then pay around $100 per year after that.
 Combined with the price of the monitor itself, this is one of the most expensive options on this list.

-Many parents continue to use this monitor as their child moves into toddlerhood since purchasing the wide-angle lens allows you to see the entire room (great for when your mischievous 3-year-old is unloading their toy box and not sleeping).
+Many parents continue to use this monitor as their child moves into toddlerhood, since purchasing the wide-angle lens allows you to see the entire room (great for when your mischievous 3-year-old is unloading their toy box and not sleeping).

 Worth noting: Some parents reported getting an “out of signal coverage” message when the monitor was near their cell phone or a Wi-Fi router.

 You might have heard of the Owlet Smart Sock, which is a soft sensor held onto your baby’s foot by a sock.
 In this version, the addition of a monitor takes that concept to the next level.

-The sock’s sensor monitors your baby’s vital signs, such as heart rate and oxygen level — although, while this information can be comforting to new parents, the Owlet should not be used as a medical monitor for babies with health conditions.
+The sock’s sensor monitors your baby’s vital signs, such as heart rate and oxygen level — though, while this information can be comforting to new parents, the Owlet should not be used as a medical monitor for babies with health conditions.

 For checking on your baby when you’re not in the room, a video baby monitor may be a valuable tool.

-There are a variety of options, from the very simple to the very high-tech.
+You can choose from among a variety of options, from the very simple to the very high-tech.
 Depending on how many cameras you want, your budget, and whether you want the camera to stream to your phone or a separate monitor, there is a video baby monitor to meet your needs.

-We hope these reviews help you pick the best video monitor for your family, and wish you and your little one a peaceful night’s sleep!
+We hope these reviews help you pick the best video monitor for your family, and we wish you and your little one a peaceful night’s sleep!
 (One can dream, right?)